yussif758/Marketing-Analytics-with-Python/README.md

 Group2 = data.groupby(['Gender','Age Bin','Annual Income (k$)Bin','Spending Score (1-100)Bin']).count()[['CustomerID']].sort_values(by='CustomerID', ascending=False)
 ```
 ## UNSUPERVISED SEGMENTATION (K-Means Algorithm)
+This is a way of partitioning data into 'K' clusters based on similarities.
+K-Means divides the objects into groups based on similarities and differences between the objects in each cluster.
+The centroids are adjusted iteratively by the algorithm until the ideal number of clusters are produced.

 ```
+pip3 install matplotlib
+pip3 install sklearn

 import matplotlib.pyplot as plt from sklearn.cluster import KMeans num_clusters = 3